 - + Permit this protocol in addition to protocols already permitted (this is the default if no modifier is used). - Deny this protocol, removing it from the list of protocols already permitted. - = Permit only this protocol (ignoring the list already permitted), though subject to later modification by subsequent entries in the comma separated list.

 For example:

---proto -ftps uses the default protocols, but disables ftps
+- --proto -ftps uses the default protocols, but disables ftps - --proto -all,https,+http only enables http and https also only enables http and https curl to avoid an error.

---proto -all,https,+http

-only enables http and https

 --proto =http,https